ringcentral/engage-digital-api-docs/docs/postman.md

 Use the following steps to configure your Postman environment:

 1. In Postman, create an environment by clicking the Gear icon for "Management Environments".
 This will bring up a list of existing environments.
-2. lick "Add" to create a new environment.
+2. Click "Add" to create a new environment.
 3. Choose a name of your choice.
 4. Enter your server URL with Variable: `RINGCENTRAL_ENGAGE_SERVER_URL` and Initial Value" set to your API URL, for example: `https://mycompany.api.engagement.dimelo.com`
 4. Enter your static access token with the following Variable name `RINGCENTRAL_ENGAGE_ACCESS_TOKEN` and access token value.
 This will set the proper request header.

-specs_engage_engage-digital.postman2.json
+5. Click the "Add" button to finish adding this environment.

 ### Importing the Postman collection